wds4/tribal-tapestry/essays/bookJustification/overview.md

 # Hypotheses

-The CTTH is a series of hypotheses, each of which builds upon the ones before it.
+The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.

 ## social linguistic consensus

-The organization of the brain is determined primarily by the need to address the problem of social linguistic consensus.
+The organization of the brain is determined primarily by the need to address the problem of [social linguistic consensus](https://github.com/wds4/tribal-tapestry/blob/main/glossary/socialLinguisticConsensus.md).

-## knowledge representation
+## knowledge in the cortex is organized topologically

+Knowledge is broken down into small chunks, called nodes, and organized into a graph.

+## Structure is provided to the grpah